lilinwz/ProRAG/README.md

         1. wait for training result
         2. add some extra training data but actually we deal with it in phase 2, so it may don't matter.
+### 7.30 Prepare data, SFT and brainstorm
+    mistake: the num of dataset (rerun or continue) should be 19k rather than 9k (7k after processing) sft qwen3-8b on old data (7k): may be enough brainstorm about the Mento Carlo sample on the dev set of MulSiQue